Friday 16 August 2024

 As a prior-year finisher, Kate Howell, put it ‘all you see is brown, brown then green’!!
 I can’t recall seeing my hands other than feeding but blasting thru a mile each 15 mins is a proper novelty!

-The Finish…what you might not to be able to appreciate if you weren’t there are the 42 mph winds, organisers worried bits of tree could injure people and just exiting the muddy water was tough given it was easily knee-high.
+The Finish…what you might not to be able to appreciate if you weren’t there are the 42 mph winds, organisers worried bits of tree could injure people and just exiting the muddy water was tough given it was easily knee-high - the geezer in the red t-shirt helped me exit!

 Part of the flood defences for the town - extreme snowstorms in the winter combined with deluge of rain in the spring creates a dangerous mixture of the town.
 Then there’s unpredictable heat and storms in the summer….no wonder North Dakota is sparsely inhabited!